LLAAMA-SAS/LINTHAAL/README.md

 Linthaal is a tree or graph of thoughts multi-agents library for Computational Biology, Bioinformatics & Biopharma.

 It's based on the Actor paradigm.
 Each agent or node in the tree is represented by an autonomous software actor.

-Every agent has a well defined scope and role, it can take decision, cache data and stream data to another agent based on some own rules and algorithms or asking an AI api for help.
+Each agent has a well defined scope and role.
+It can take decision, cache data and stream data to another agent based on internal rules and algorithms.
+It can ask AI apis for help, advices or to solve a problem.

 LLMs or Instruction-tuned-LLMs are considered as "reasoning machines" helping agents to accomplish there tasks.

 An agent can live for a short period of time (accomplishing one given task and stopping) or for longer period of times caching data, pre-processed data or results or acting as endpoints for external requests.